Denmark–Iceland relations: Independence and NATO (1940–1949)

 Iceland became fully independent from Denmark on 17 June 1944 during the German occupation of Denmark, as diplomatic relations between the two countries were suspended.

 During the early years of World War II, the occupation of Denmark by Nazi Germany had significant implications for the relationship of Iceland with Denmark and the broader international community.
 With Denmark unable to fulfill its obligations under the Danish–Icelandic Act of Union.
 Iceland asserted its sovereignty and began managing its own foreign affairs.
 Although Iceland initially sought to maintain strict neutrality, the increasing strategic importance of the country led to British and later American involvement.
 As Iceland was left with no choice but to abandon its neutrality, discussions about severing ties with Denmark emerged, with many Icelanders arguing that the country should become fully independent.
 The issue of independence was complicated by the moral hesitation to break ties with Denmark while it was in a weakened state.
 Ultimately, the decision to enter into the 1941 defense agreement with the United States marked the first significant foreign policy shift of Iceland, further distancing the country from Denmark and cementing its path toward full independence.

 After the war, Denmark and Norway discussed forming a Scandinavian defence union, which worried Iceland as if it was to be excluded, it would isolate the country and hinder cooperation with its Nordic neighbors.
 When Denmark and Norway thus chose to join NATO, Iceland followed suit.
 Prime Minister Stefánsson had a correspondence with Danish Prime Minister Hedtoft which revealed the tension Iceland faced, as joining NATO was seen as necessary for security but could distance the country from Denmark and Norway, if they refrained from joining.

 Return of Icelandic works

-From September 1945 on, Iceland demanded the return of the sagas and codexes, which Árni Magnússon had collected and brought to University of Copenhagen.
+From September 1945 on, Iceland demanded the return of the sagas and codices, which Árni Magnússon had collected and brought to the University of Copenhagen.
 Between 1971 and 1992, Denmark returned thousands of works to Iceland including the Codex Regius and Flateyjarbók.